A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 One of the main challenges of owning a Pitbull Lab mix is its high energy levels.

-Both Pitbulls and Labs are known for being energetic and active breeds, so this energy can be multiplied when combined.
+Both pitbulls and Labs are known for being energetic and active breeds, and their energy can be multiplied when combined.

 These dogs require daily exercise and mental stimulation to prevent them from becoming bored and potentially destructive.